 Vitana currently involves five co-operating parties: MetLife, re-insurer Swiss Re, systems integrator Cognizant, Vault Dragon, and the Singaporean regulator.

 How it works

-Uses data provided by both MetLife and medical practitioners to enable underwriting and policy issuance on the mobile phone
+- Uses data provided by the electronic medical provider to enable underwriting and policy issuance on the mobile phone.

 Vault Dragon, an Asian Electronic Medical Record provider, is a partner in this venture to help OB-GYN clinics to digitize.
 Given the insurance policy is parametric, the OB-GYN just needs to provide the data to confirm a patient has gestational diabetes at which point the claim is immediately paid.